linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes Full.md

 $= 0.0608$

-The delegation cost per borrower, D, equals the cost of financial distress of the bank or .04(1)=.04, plus control rent to the banker of .0608, or a total of 0.1008.
+The delegation cost per borrower, D, equals the cost of financial distress of the bank or 0.04(1)=0.04, plus control rent to the banker of 0.0608, or a total of 0.1008.
 All parties are better off with the banker as delegated monitor.
 The borrower prefers to borrow at $18.875\%$ from the bank, versus $31.25\%$ direct.
 The investors get a $5\%$ expected return in either situation.
-The banker is happy with any claim with an expected payment above  \$400, and ends up with an expected payment of\$ 122,000.
+The banker is happy with any claim with an expected payment above \$400, and ends up with an expected payment of \$122,000.

-# Summary of Financial Intermediation and Diversification
+## Summary of Financial Intermediation and Diversification

 We considered three types of contracting arrangements: